Hennepin Canal Parkway State Park: Planning of the canal

+Construction begins

 The Hennepin Canal construction project began on September 19, 1890.
-When construction started, the estimated cost of the project was $6,925,900 (Yeater 5).
+When construction started, the estimated cost of the project was $6,925,900 ($)(Yeater 5).
 Now that the planning had been approved, construction must be started; however, unlike many American canals, the Hennepin Canal was constructed after railroads came into being.
 Consequently, eight bridges had to be built.
 In addition to the railroad bridges, sixty-seven highway bridges had to be constructed too, thus creating delays (Bastian 138).

 The commanding engineer asked the Secretary of War to use concrete for the locks.
-This request was strange because all locks in that time period were made from cut stone.
+This request was unusual because all locks in that time period were made from cut stone.
 On May 11, 1891, regardless of what locks were made of in the past, the Secretary of War granted permission to use concrete.
 Because concrete cost fifty percent less than cut stone masonry, a five-foot width increase would be added to plans (Yeater 5).